 Penalty: a fine of $5 000.

-(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the owner, within 48 hours after the animal is moved, updates the NLIS database in relation to the device by recording the following —
+(2) It is sufficient compliance with subregulation (1), in relation to any animal in a consignment to which an NLIS device is applied, if the owner, within 48 hours after the animal is moved, updates the NLIS database in relation to the device by recording the information referred to in subregulation (1)(c) to (f).

-(a) the relevant PIC of the property from which the animal has been moved;

-(b) the relevant PIC of the property to which the animal has been moved;

-(c) the serial number of the transport document relating to the movement of the animal;

-(d) the date the animal was moved.

 (3) Subregulation (1) does not apply if —

-(a) the owner moves the consignment to a holding yard; or
+(a) the consignment is moved to a holding yard; or

-(b) the owner moves the consignment to a saleyard; or
+(b) the consignment is moved to a saleyard; or

-(c) the owner moves the consignment from a saleyard after purchasing the animal or animals there; or
+(c) the consignment is moved from a saleyard after purchasing the animal or animals there; or

-(d) the owner moves the consignment directly to an abattoir for slaughter; or
+(d) the consignment is moved directly to an abattoir for slaughter; or

-(e) the owner moves the consignment directly to an export depot for export; or
+(e) the consignment is moved directly to an export depot for export; or

-(f) an inspector has, in a particular case, given written approval for the owner to move the consignment to another property without updating the NLIS database.
+(f) an inspector has given written approval for the consignment to be moved to another property without updating the NLIS database.

+[Regulation 130 amended: Gazette 27 Jun 2019 p.
+2432.]

-Division 3 — Other requirements for sheep and goats
+Division 3 — Other NLIS requirements for sheep, goats and pigs

+[Heading inserted: Gazette 27 Jun 2019 p.
+2432.]

 Subdivision 1 — Imported animals, animals from a pound and dead stray animals

-131. Imported sheep and goats
+131. Imported sheep, goats and pigs

 A person must not take possession or control of an imported animal unless the animal has an NLIS identifier applied to it.